GerHobbelt/ckeditor-dev/README.md

 #Agoraa Ckeditor
 ##To create a new release
-1. Make necessary changes to ckeditor e.g. plugins or skins
+1. Make necessary changes to ckeditor e.g. plugins or skins on **agoraa-master** or another branch
-2. Navigate to dev/builder and run build.sh to build ckeditor.
-If on Windows you can use Git Bash to run it.
-3. You can open "\dev\builder\ckeditorTester.html" to test the built ckeditor
+2. If changing ckeditor config (adding or removing a plugin/changing skin) please change build-config.js located at /dev/builder/build-config.js
-4. Run ```grunt build```.
-This will copy necessary files to /dist
+3. Run ```grunt build``` to build a release version of ckeditor.
+This will run /dev/builder/build.sh and copy necessary files to /dist for bower installs
+4. You can open "\dev\builder\ckeditorTester.html" to test the built ckeditor
+5. Commit your changes including /dist changes and merge into agoraa-master if on another branch
-5. Run ```grunt release``` (see more info here [https://github.com/geddski/grunt-release](https://github.com/geddski/grunt-release))
+6. Run ```grunt release``` (see more info here [https://github.com/geddski/grunt-release](https://github.com/geddski/grunt-release)) to automatically increment patch version in package.json, tag and push to github.
+Other options include ```grunt release:minor```, ```grunt release:major``` and ```grunt release:prerelease```
-6. All that remains will be to update the version in bower.json in the app that is using ckeditor and run ```bower install```
+7. All that remains will be to update the version in bower.json in the app that is using ckeditor and run ```bower install```

 CKEditor 4 - The best browser-based WYSIWYG editor
 ==================================================